nais/doc/docs/README.md

 # Introduction to NAIS

-!!! info "GCP is now in General Availability, and we recommend everyone to deploy new apps there."
+!!! info "Google Cloud Platform is now in General Availability"
+    We recommend that everyone deploy new applications to [GCP](clusters/gcp.md).
-    We've also made a [migration guide](clusters/migrating-to-gcp.md), for moving old apps from SBS and FSS to GCP!
+    We have made a [migration guide](clusters/migrating-to-gcp.md) to help with moving applications from [on-premises clusters](clusters/on-premises.md) to GCP!

-    Head over to the Slack channel [\#nais-i-sky](https://nav-it.slack.com/archives/C0190SV7KSN) if you have any questions.
+    Head over to the Slack channel [\#nais-i-sky](https://nav-it.slack.com/archives/C0190SV7KSN) if you have any further questions.

 ## What is NAIS?